 A wine is also made from the ripe pulp, first by pureeing it then adding boiled water, sugar, a cinnamon stick and yeast.
 This mixture is then poured into an earthenware container, covered with a cloth and lid, and allowed to sit for about two weeks to properly ferment.
 After fermentation, the liquid is strained into sterilised bottles.
 The resulting wine has an alcohol content of about 8% and is said to be mildly acidic with a fruity taste.
 Only the ripe pulp is used in the process, the central core and fleshy strands connecting the pulp segments are usually discarded along with the rind.

 The pulp of green or unripe Jackfruit is commonly used in vegetable curries in South India and the Caribbean, and because the pulp appearance and texture is similar to that of lobster meat, it is often referred to as mock-lobster curry.
 To prepare the curry, young or unripe fruit are cut into pieces and boiled until soft, they are then left to cool before the pulp is extracted and shredded.
-The soft, shredded pieces of pulp are then added to a coconut curry near to the end of the cooking process.
+The soft, shredded pieces are then added to a coconut curry near to the end of the cooking process.
+In Western cuisine, the shredded pulp is more often used as a pulled-pork substitute.

 The large seed are also edible and are usually boiled or roasted first before eating.
 They are said to have a texture and taste similar to that of chestnuts.
 A gluten-free flour or meal can also be made from them and this, when mixed with other flours, can be used in baking.